 - Composting toilets smell bad.
 As long as you are using and maintaining it properly, there is no smell.
 Some people have actually noted that with the installation of a small electric fan, some even say that smells less than a regular flush.

 - Composting toilets are basically just for rural areas – Actually, it will work any where, not just in the country.
 Think about it and what we have mentioned earlier in this article.
 It will work for boats, RV’s, cabins, etc. So that can also include places in the city as well.
 Basically anywhere you need a toilet.

 There are two main types of composting toilets:

-- Does it require electricity?
+Does it require an electrical connection?

-Key Factors When Buying a Composting Toilet
+Factors When Choosing and Buying The Best Composting Toilets

-- Composting toilets can be electric or non-electric, with the same base unit often coming in both versions.
+As mentioned before, the best composting toilets can be electric or non-electric, with the same base unit often coming in both versions.
 The electricity is used to power mechanisms such as fans, which speed up the decomposition and evaporation processes within the toilet, so all other things being equal electric composting toilets are objectively better than non-electric composting toilets.
 That said, the power necessary to run these fans is minimal and can be produced using a basic solar power system, and if you choose the right non-electric system it will still meet your needs.